Signed-B/Signed-B.github.io/essays/river-notes.02.md

 [^long]: string names work just the same, just allow for dynamic naming.
     This can include **markdown** and keep going across multiple lines.

-------CHANGELOG -----
-Date: 03-05-2024
+!?CHANGELOG: 03-05-2024
-Message: Added second section, inline code, and emphasis; kept the image.
+Added second section, inline code, and emphasis; kept the image.